Wisconsin–Whitewater Warhawks football: History

 The Warhawks compete in the WIAC conference of NCAA Division III football.
-In the 2005 and 2006 seasons, they finished the year undefeated in regular season play, losing only in the Amos Alonzo Stagg Bowls of 2005 and 2006 to the University of Mount Union (then Mount Union College), under former coach and UW–Whitewater alum Bob Berezowitz (UW–Whitewater 1967), who had quarterbacked the UW–Whitewater team as the runner-up in the 1966 National Association of Intercollegiate Athletics playoffs.
+In the 2005 and 2006 seasons, they finished the year undefeated in regular season play, losing only in the Amos Alonzo Stagg Bowls of 2005 and 2006 to the University of Mount Union (then Mount Union College), under former coach and UW–Whitewater alum Bob Berezowitz (UW–Whitewater 1967), who had quarterbacked the UW–Whitewater team as the runner-up in the 1966 NAIA playoffs.

 Lance Leipold era (2007–2014)

-Following the 2006 season, Berezowitz retired, and alum and former assistant Lance Leipold (UW–Whitewater 1987) was named Warhawk head coach.
+Following the 2006 season, Berezowitz retired, and alum and former assistant Lance Leipold (Wisconsin–Whitewater 1987) was named Warhawk head coach.
 The Warhawks opened the 2007 season with a victory, then suffered their first regular-season defeat since 2004, 26–16 to NCAA Division II's St. Cloud State.
 The Warhawks followed this up by going undefeated through the remainder of the season.
 After finishing the regular season with a 9–1 record and a third consecutive 7–0 WIAC record, the UW–Whitewater Warhawks entered the NCAA Division III playoffs for the third consecutive time.
-The Warhawks won four home playoff games, including a Dec.
-8 repeat home victory over Mary Hardin–Baylor 16–7 in the semi-finals, to earn their third straight trip to the NCAA Division III Championship Game, the Amos Alonzo Stagg Bowl in Salem, Virginia, and set up their third championship game against Mount Union College.
+The Warhawks won four home playoff games, including a December 8, 2007 repeat home victory over Mary Hardin–Baylor 16–7 in the semi-finals, to earn their third straight trip to the NCAA Division III Championship Game, the Amos Alonzo Stagg Bowl in Salem, Virginia, and set up their third championship game against Mount Union College.
 On December 15, 2007, the Warhawks beat Mount Union 31–21 to win the Division III title and close the 2007 season 14–1.
-Warhawk running back Justin Beaver won the John Gagliardi Trophy for his performance both on and off the field.
+Warhawk running back Justin Beaver won the Gagliardi Trophy for his performance both on and off the field.

-The Warhawks entered the 2008 playoffs with one loss after a last-second loss to UW–Stevens Point that ended UW–Whitewater's WIAC win streak at 27 games.
+The Warhawks entered the 2008 playoffs with one loss after a last-second loss to Wisconsin–Stevens Point that ended Wisconsin–Whitewater's WIAC win streak at 27 games.
 Despite having to travel for some of their playoff contests, the Warhawks won four playoff games, earning a spot in the Stagg Bowl after a 39–13 victory over Mary Hardin–Baylor.
 On December 20, 2008, the Warhawks lost to Mount Union 31–26 in their fourth consecutive Stagg Bowl matchup.